Be the hit of every party. We feature a new trivia question in each edition of the CAPL email newsletter.

 A: Mahatma Ghandi.
 Source: Lewis, David Levering.
 “King, Martin Luther, Jr.” Grolier Multimedia Encyclopedia.
 Grolier Online, 2017.
 Web.
 5 Jan.
 2017.
 Access Grolier Online with your library card.

-Q: What is the most circulated juvenile item and adult item in our collection?
+Q: What are the most circulated juvenile item and adult item in our collection?

 A: Juvenile item: the Shrek DVD (430 checkouts); adult item: Harry Potter and the Sorcerer’s Stone DVD (390 checkouts).
 We like our movies!